 The LTI awards are aimed specifically at creating long term shareholder value and the retention of executives.

+Incentive Option Plan
-The Group has implemented an Incentive Option Plan (Plan) which enables the provision of options to executives and employees.

-During the 2019 financial year, no options were issued to executives.
-In the prior year options issued to executives will vest subject to pre-defined performance hurdles.
+The Group implemented an Incentive Option Plan which enables the provision of options to executives and employees.
+During the 2020 financial year, no options were issued to executives.
+In the prior year, options issued to executives will vest subject to pre-defined performance hurdles.
 The grant of options was to reward executives in a manner that aligns remuneration with the creation of shareholder wealth.
+During the year the Incentive Option Plan was replaced with the Incentive Performance Rights Plan.